mlinksva/_JBSC/content/talk/GASP! 2019/index.md

 abstract = """Open source software allows free access to digital tools and constitutes a part of intangible investment with the qualities of public goods.
 Open source software (OSS) provides users with an unknown amount of freely modifiable software tools and other useful products; they are created both within the business sector and outside of it.
 Better accounting for the contribution of public spending to investments in OSS, a vital component of science activity, motivates this paper.
 We develop a bottom-up approach to document the scope and impact of OSS created by all sectors of the economy by collecting data on OSS languages R and Python, as well as from the Federal Government’s Code. gov.
 """
 featured = true
-event = "Government Advances in Statistical Programming (GASP!)
-Workshop" location = "Bureau of Labor Statistics, 2 Massachusetts Avenue, NE, Washington, DC 20212"
+location = "Government Advances in Statistical Programming (GASP!)
+Workshop, Bureau of Labor Statistics, 2 Massachusetts Avenue, NE, Washington, DC 20212"
 +++